attila0x2A/words-telegram-bot/README.md

+This is not an officially supported Google product!

 This is a telegram bot to help learn words through spaced repetitions.

 It dynamically fetches definitions from wiktionary, and uses tatoeba database